 If you’re not into the morning with a side of self-doubt, ditch that phone.

 This one is really simple, but hydrating first thing and cultivating joy with something simple are where it’s at.
 The beverage rotates between coffee, matcha, and earl grey for me.
-You can check out my Instagram story highlights for a matcha tutorial.
+If you’re interested in checking out matcha but not sure where to start, I also have an old blog for that.

 If you’ve never found success in meditation, just know that: